resteasy/resteasy.github.io/_posts/2021-11-22-feature-pack.md

 Feature pack installed.
 ```

 So the `resteasy` module inside WildFly is now replaced with the `5.0.0.Final` feature pack.

-> NOTE: Please note that the above installation process will also install the `spring` feature pack transitively.

 And now we can install the `resteasy-spring` feature pack.

 > NOTE: Please note that if we install `resteasy-spring` feature pack, we don't have to install the `resteasy` feature pack in above separately, because the following step will install the above `resteasy` feature pack transitively.